google/objax/docs/source/objax/objax.rst

         jit_f = objax.Jit(lambda x: m(x), m.vars())   # Jit a function: provide vars it uses

     For more information, refer to :ref:`JIT Compilation`.
+    Also note that one can pass variables to be used by Jit for a module `m`: the rest will be optimized away as constants, for more information refer to :ref:`Constant optimization`.

 .. autoclass:: Parallel
    :members: vars